 Killington Adventure Center & Free Summer Concert Series

 At the brand-new Killington Adventure Center, you can soar through the sky, hang high from a rope course, get lost in a maze or rip down the mountain coaster.
 Built in summer 2015, the Adventure Center is great for an afternoon of fun for couples to families.
-The Adventure Center has a mountain coaster, skyride, ropes course, disc golf, ATV & Segway tours, Terra Maze, gold mining and scenic gondola rides.
+The Adventure Center has a mountain coaster, skyride, ropes course, disc golf, ATV and Segway tours, Terra Maze, gold mining and scenic gondola rides.
 The Adventure Center is expanding this summer with dual racing zip lines, free jump, tubing park and a few other attractions on the way.

 On Saturday afternoons, check out Killington’s free outdoor concert series Cooler in the Mountains; located at the Adventure Center.
 Bring some lawn chairs along with your own cooler (or grab a drink from the Long Trail Pub)!
 There are also free outdoor concerts at Killington’s Sherburne Library on Thursday nights.
 It’s very family-friendly with a pick-up soccer game by the local kids usually occurring.
 Their calendar, along with other town events, can be found here.